immersal/immersal-navigation-sample-for-customer/README.md

 ## Features

-1. **Off-Screen Indicator**: Provides visual cues (an arrow) to guide users toward off-screen targets.
+1. **Off-Screen Indicator**: Displays an indicator arrow at the edge of the screen pointing towards the off-screen targets.
 2. **Waypoint Navigation**: Displays turn arrows and distance to guide users from one waypoint to another.
 3. **Onboarding Animation**: Introduces users to the application with engaging animations.
 Shows the animation again upon track lost.
 4. **Responsive Navigation Agent**: A robot that can guide users toward targets, stop or adjust speed based on user movement, and display dialogs.

 ## Sample Scenes

-- **xx**: Demonstrates the core navigation functionality in an office setting.
+- **LeicaHKOffice**: Demonstrates the core navigation functionality in an office setting.
-- **xx**: Shows the navigation usage in an exhibition hall.
+- **LeicaHKExhibition**: Shows the navigation usage in an exhibition hall.

 ## Getting Started